Distortion Bounds for Source Broadcast Problems: Source Broadcast

-The outer bounds $\mathcal{R}_{1}^{(o)}$, $\mathcal{R}_{1}^{\prime(o)}$ and $\mathcal{R}_{2}^{(o)}$ of Theorem \ref{thm:AdmissibleRegion-GBC} are derived by introducing auxiliary random variables $U_{[1:L]}^{n}$ at sender side or at receiver sides.
+The outer bounds $\mathcal{D}_{1}^{(o)}$ and $\mathcal{D}_{2}^{(o)}$ in Theorem \ref{thm:AdmissibleRegion-GBC} are derived by introducing auxiliary random variables $U_{[1:L]}^{n}$ at the sender side or at receiver sides.
 The proof method of introducing auxiliary random variables (or remote sources) at sender side could be found in \cite{Tian11}, \cite[Thm.
 2]{Khezeli14} and \cite[Lem.
 1]{Khezeli}.
-However, to the best of our knowledge, it is the first time to prove outer bounds by introducing auxiliary random variables (or remote channels) at receiver sides.
-In \cite{Tian11} it is used to derive the outer bound for Gaussian source broadcast, and in \cite[Thm.
+In \cite{Tian11} it was used to derive the outer bound for Gaussian source broadcast, and in \cite[Thm.
 2]{Khezeli14} and \cite[Lem.
-1]{Khezeli} it is used to derive the outer bounds for sending source over 2-user general broadcast channel.
-This proof method generalizes the one used to derive trivial outer bound, but it does not always result in a tighter outer bound than the trivial one \cite{Yu2015comments}.
-A deeper understanding of these proof methods has been given by Khezeli \emph{et al. }in \cite{Khezeli}. $p_{\hat{S}{}_{[1:K]}|S}$ can be considered as a virtual broadcast channel realized over physical broadcast channel $p_{Y_{[1:K]}|X}$, and hence certain measurements based on $p_{\hat{S}{}_{[1:K]}|S}$ are less than or equal to those based on $p_{Y_{[1:K]}|X}$.
-This leads to the necessary conditions on the communication.
-Besides, the necessary conditions can be also understood from the perspective of virtual source. $X$ and $Y_{[1:K]}$ can be considered as a virtual source and $K$ virtual reconstructions.
+1]{Khezeli} it was used to derive the outer bounds for sending source over 2-user general broadcast channel.
+This proof method generalizes the one used to derive the single-user outer bound, but it does not always result in a strictly tighter outer bound than the single-user one \cite{Yu2015comments}.
+On the other hand, introducing remote channels method is different from the existing genie-aided method \cite[Section 6.4.3]{Tian11,Khezeli14,El Gamal}, since the genie-aided method constructs a ``stronger'' network such that the original network is a degraded version of it, but the introducing remote channels method constructs a degraded (``weaker'') version of the original network.
+A deeper understanding of these two proof methods has been given by Khezeli \emph{et al. }in \cite{Khezeli}. $p_{\hat{S}{}_{[1:K]}|S}$ can be considered as a virtual broadcast channel realized over physical broadcast channel $p_{Y_{[1:K]}|X}$, and hence certain mutual informations (e.g., channel capacity region) based on $p_{\hat{S}{}_{[1:K]}|S}$ are less than or equal to those based on $p_{Y_{[1:K]}|X}$.
+This leads to the desired necessary conditions.
+Besides, the necessary conditions can be also understood from the perspective of virtual sources. $X$ and $Y_{[1:K]}$ respectively can be considered as a virtual source and $K$ virtual reconstructions.
 Then the physical source $S$ and the physical reconstructions $\hat{S}{}_{[1:K]}$ are correlated through the virtual source and virtual reconstructions.
-Hence the physical source should be more ``tractable'' than the virtual one, and certain measurements based on physical source and reconstructions should be less than or equal to those based on the virtual source and reconstructions.
-The analysis above gives the reasons why $\mathcal{R}_{1}^{(o)}$ and $\mathcal{R}_{1}^{\prime(o)}$ are expressed in form of comparison of the ``capacity regions'' of virtual broadcast channel and physical broadcast channel, while $\mathcal{R}_{2}^{(o)}$ is expressed in form of comparison of the ``source-coding rate regions'' of virtual source and physical source.
+Hence the physical source should be more ``tractable'' than the virtual one, and certain mutual informations (e.g., source-coding rate region) based on the physical source and reconstructions should be less than or equal to those based on the virtual source and reconstructions.
+The analysis above gives the reasons why $\mathcal{D}_{1}^{(o)}$ is expressed in form of comparison of the ``capacity regions'' of virtual broadcast channel and physical broadcast channel, while $\mathcal{D}_{2}^{(o)}$ is expressed in form of comparison of the ``source-coding rate regions'' of virtual source and physical source.